 Students who receive the financial package will be required to sign a Plan of Study and SEED Contract that commits them to repaying all funds received if they do not successfully complete: their CSC degree and Second Discipline: Education concentration with a minimum 2.5 GPA; the Praxis content exam, Praxis PLT exam, (and Praxis Core, if needed); and the post baccalaureate 1-year paid internship.

 - will have at least 30 credit hours of computer science before they graduate (this includes CSC majors, but also any other students who plan to take a lot of computer science)

 - have completed CSC 3102 and CSC 2259

-- will have at least 1.5 years left before they graduate, starting Fall 2019
+- will have at least 1.5 years left before they graduate, starting in the Fall semester

 - have an overall GPA of 2.5